nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/configuring_aws_cloud.rst

 #.
 To deploy your function code, choose :guilabel:`deploy`.

 #.
-Go back to `Functions`_ and check if the function appears on the list.
+Go back to `Functions`_, and check if the function appears on the list.

    .. figure:: /images/LambdaFunctions-FunctionsList.jpg